jonathaneunice/d3x/README.md

    .attr('stroke-width', 2);
 ```

-d3x shortens this, e.g. to:
+d3x enables this to be shortened, e.g. to:

 ```javascript
 svg.appendx('circle.focal-point')